 H. nana is only 15 to 40 mm long.
 It differs from other tapeworm because it requires only one host but can also cycle through two.
-Its larvae migrate only within the gut wall, and its life span is relatively short (4 to 6 wk).
+Its larvae migrate only within the gut wall, and its life span is relatively short (4 to 6 weeks).

-H. nana is more frequent in populations living in conditions of poverty and poor hygiene, particularly when fleas are present.
+H. nana is more frequent in populations, particularly children, living in conditions of poverty and poor hygiene, particularly when fleas are present.

 H. nana has 3 modes of infection: